 |Compline||Night Prayer||Sunday-Thursday||10:00 pm|

 In Eucharistic Adoration, we place ourselves before the Blessed Sacrament.
-Our Eucharistic Lord is exposed every
+Our Eucharistic Lord is exposed these days:

 Monday night from 7:00 to 8:00,

 Thursday morning from 8:15-9:15, and also every